2028 United States Senate elections: New Hampshire

 Two-term Democrat Maggie Hassan was re-elected in 2022 with 53.5% of the vote.
 She has filed paperwork to run for re-election.

 New York

 Five-term Democrat and Senate Democratic Leader Chuck Schumer was re-elected in 2022 with 56.8% of the vote.
 He has filed paperwork to run for re-election.

 Representative Alexandria Ocasio-Cortez has been seen as a possible candidate for the Democratic primary.
 Ocasio-Cortez has seen private support from colleagues to challenge Schumer following his support of a Republican budget bill.
 A Data for Progress poll found her leading Schumer 55 to 36 in a hypothetical primary.
 A poll by Honan Strategy Group similarly showed a 21-point lead for Ocasio-Cortez over Schumer amongst Democratic primary voters.
-Other potential Democratic candidates include Representatives Pat Ryan, Ritchie Torres, and Tom Suozzi, and New York Attorney General Letitia James.
+Other potential Democratic candidates include Representative Pat Ryan, Representative Ritchie Torres, and New York City Councillor Chi Ossé.

 North Carolina

 One-term Republican Ted Budd was elected in 2022 with 50.5% of the vote.
+He is running for re-election.

+Former U.S. representative Mark Walker, who was a candidate for this seat in 2022, has filed paperwork to challenge Budd in the primary.